Resources to help you embody a sense of awake and connected wisdom

 Opening to mystical experiences and different ways of understanding and being in the world.
 Connecting with these parts of experience in a safe and explorative way.

-Realising that one of the reasons that we aren’t mindful in life is because when we become present and aware of what is really going on, it is not necessarily what we expect it to be, and using this realisation to understand that secular mindfulness isn’t a particularly viable practice.
+Realising that one of the reasons that we aren’t mindful in life is because when we become present and aware of what is really going on, it is not necessarily what we expect it to be.

 Related to: Right view

 Helpful content: Whole Being Framework